Bawumia leads delegation to UAE to mourn Sheikh Khalifa bin Zayed Al Nahyan

-Vice President Dr Mahamudu Bawumia on Friday, 20 May 2022, on behalf of President Nana Addo Dankwa Akufo-Addo, led a government delegation to the United Arab Emirates (UAE) to commiserate with the government and people of the UAE on the death of President Sheikh Khalifa bin Zayed Al Nahyan.
+Vice President Dr Mahamudu Bawumia on Friday, 20 May 2022, on behalf of President Akufo-Addo, led a government delegation to the United Arab Emirates (UAE) to commiserate with the government and people of the UAE on the death of President Sheikh Khalifa bin Zayed Al Nahyan.

 Earlier in the week, Dr Bawumia had signed the book of condolence at the Embassy of the United Arab Emirates (UAE) in Accra.